Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

 or let the Brick Viewer perform a test.

 After this you can go on with writing your own application.
-See :ref:`Interface and Coding <servo_brick_programming_interfaces>` section for the API of the Servo Brick and examples in your programming language.
+See the :ref:`Programming Interface <servo_brick_programming_interfaces>` section for the API of the Servo Brick and examples in different programming languages.

 .. _servo_brick_configure_servo_pwm: